Skip to main content

 • “Everything else is pretty solid - the tried and true city building elements like placement optimization, rerolling maps to get the best start, and discovering new ways to play are good fun, despite only one game mode currently.”

-• “The sore point, unfortunately, as befits games of the time and strategy, is the optimization; most of the gameplay runs at around 30fps on the lowest settings.”
+• “The sore point, unfortunately, as befits games of the time and strategy, is the optimization.
+Most of the gameplay runs around 30fps on the lowest settings.”

-• “Optimization is needed for sure; changing the graphics settings doesn't seem to help this issue, and the game tends to chug when you have multiple zones and a high population.
-This is normal and expected in these types of games, but this game also doesn't look very graphically demanding.
-I've never run into any game freezes or crashes, though.”
+• “Optimization is needed for sure; changing the graphics settings doesn't seem to do anything at all to help this issue.
+The game tends to chug when you have multiple zones and a high population.
+This is normal and expected in these types of games, but this game also doesn't look very graphically demanding as it should be.
+I never ran into any game freezes or crashes, though.”

 • “Really poor play experience, possibly even at an unplayable fps when having multiple zones and high population due to optimization.”